BIGJRA/BIGJRA.github.io/reborn.md

 You'll next find yourself in the Vanhanen Castle New World - straight up from here is the portal.
 Follow the path in the New World Route 2 until the fork, then go left.
 Enter the door to find the next ring.

 You'll find yourself now in New World Route 3.
 Prepare yourself, then make your way to the Keldeo beach fight area.
-Of course it would be this field, because you now get to fight:
+You now get to fight:

 **Umbral Terra.
 Field: Ashen Beach**
 - Claydol, Lv.
 120, @Light Clay, Ability: Levitate, Modest Nature, IVs: 31, EVs: 252/252/252/252/252/252